 - Cancer recovery

-- Fat loss
+- Weight loss

-How to Raise a Healthy Child in Spite of Your Doctor
+5. How to Raise a Healthy Child in Spite of Your Doctor

-“Mendelsohn gives advice and encouragement to parents for handling most minor illnesses at home, and gives a helpful checklist at the end of each chapter for when an injury or illness requires medical help.
+Dr. Mendelsohn advises and encourages parents to handle most minor illnesses at home, and gives a helpful checklist at the end of each chapter to determine when an injury or illness requires medical help.

-How to Raise a Healthy Child in Spite of Your Doctor even touches on healthy birth (home vs. hospital), vaccination, and how most skin and respiratory problems (asthma, allergies) actually stem from food intolerances!”
+The book even touches on healthy birth (home vs. hospital), vaccination, and how most skin and respiratory problems (asthma, allergies) actually stem from food intolerances!

-Other Health and Wellness Books
+Other Favorite Health & Wellness Books

-Everyday Paleo by Sarah Fragoso – This is a great book full of great recipes and fun workouts.
+Everyday Paleo by Sarah Fragoso.
+This is a great book full of great recipes and fun workouts.
 Sarah is an inspirational woman and I was also honored to guest post at Everyday Paleo, Sarah’s Blog.
 Check it out if you haven’t already!

 Everyday Paleo Italian Cuisine by Sarah Fragoso.
 If you liked Everyday Paleo, you’ll love this Italian version.
 It’s part travel book (complete with beautiful photos and stories), part cookbook.
 We love the grain-free pizza and other authentic recipes!